glennhenry/cs-notes/docs/intro.md

 #### Online CS Resources

 - Various online resource were used in the creation of this site.
 These sources are included in each note.
-The fact that some information may come from myself after reading from arbitrary source.
+In fact, some information may come from myself after reading from arbitrary source.
 These resources mainly act as the curriculum of what should a topic contains and definitely for the information itself.

 #### Additional Resources

 - [GitHub](https://github.com/) - For storing and hosting this site.

-### TODO :
+### TODO

 For simplicity, TODOs are placed here instead of something like GitHub issues.

-- **[add]** : add new notes
+- **[add]** : add new notes (new page)
-- **[update]** : update existing notes
+- **[update]** : update existing notes, whether it is fixing sentences, adding more information, or giving clarification.
 - **[ref]** : add reference to particular notes

 1. **[update]** Revisit all notes to fix English, typo, update/edit information, add reference.